lgrcia/prose/docs/source/tutorials/reduction/reduction.rst

 Folder exploration
 ^^^^^^^^^^^^^^^^^^

 The first thing we want to do is to see what is contained within our folder.
-For that we instantiate a ``FitsManager`` object on our folder to describe its content
+For that we instantiate a :py:class:`~prose.FitsManager` object on our folder to describe its content

 .. code:: python3

+    from prose import FitsManager

     fm = FitsManager(fits_folder, depth=2)
     fm.describe("calib")